 Everyone loves prizes, right?
-It’s a perfect combo of civility and excitement, which is the ideal situation for the shyer guests.
+It’s a perfect combo of civility and excitement, which is ideal for shyer guests.

-Wondering how to “spice this game up” a little – without of-putting your more reserved party-goers?
+Wondering how to “spice this game up” a little – without off-putting your more reserved party-goers?
 Listed below are tips that can make BINGO even more fun for everyone:

-“Theme It Out” – A great way to get your introverted party guests out of their shell (a little bit) is to add a theme to the game.
-For instance, host a Tropical Daiquiri BINGO, (don’t forget to offer guests frozen tropical daiquiris), Mexican Food BINGO (complete with Mexican food), Wedding Day Necessities BINGO (with wedding decorations, a cake or cupcakes, and champagne, of course!), Roaring 20s BINGO (with decorations from the twenties and “things” that were happening when the 20-somethings were born), etc.
+“Theme It Out” – A great way to get your introverted party guests out of their shells is to add a theme to the game.
+For instance, host a Tropical Daiquiri BINGO, (don’t forget frozen tropical daiquiris), Mexican Food BINGO (complete with Mexican food), Wedding Day Necessities BINGO (with wedding decorations, a cake or cupcakes, and champagne, of course!), Roaring 20s BINGO (with decorations from the twenties and “things” that were happening when the 20-somethings were born), etc.

 Food-Inspired Markers – You can add an extra touch of fun to your BINGO game by using food-inspired markers.
 So, instead of plastic pieces or markers, how about using gummy bears, M&M’s, DOTS, Mike and Ikes, Cheeze-Its, or Hersey Kisses to mark the items.
 Just warn your guests not to eat the yummy treats until after the game.

-Use An Alternate Name – So, instead of using “B-I-N-G-O” for the name of this party game, how about using an alternative like “S-A-N-T-A” (for a winter, holiday, or Christmas party), or “L-O-V-E-R” (for a Valentine’s Day party)?
+Use An Alternate Name – So, instead of using “B-I-N-G-O” for the name of this party game, how about using an alternative like “G-I-F-T-S” (for winter, holiday, or Christmas parties), or “L-O-V-E-R” (for Valentine’s Day party)?
 Just make sure the new title only has five letters in it and you’re sure to get a lot of laughs from both introverts and extroverts.
-Don’t forget to explain to your guests that the only thing that has changed in this BINGO is the name of it – everything else (how it is played) is the same.
+Don’t forget to explain to your guests that the only thing that has changed in this BINGO is its name – everything else (how it is played) is the same.